babase package

 on_app_active_changed() None[source]

-Called when ba*.app.active changes while this mode is active.
+Called when the app’s active state changes while in this app-mode.

 on_deactivate() None[source]